 Pressing I, the initialization command is sent to the drive, which is used to reset the Commodore 1541 drive and reread the file allocation table.

-K – Reverse Knock to bang the head on track 42
+K - Reverse Knock to make the head slammed into track 42

 Also from the main menu of the diagnostic cartridge 1541, the key K it is used to send the head to track 42 and make it hit a few times on the limit switch.
 A bit like formatting in track 1, but on the opposite side of the guide.